NOW OPEN

 What is a Community-Led Safe Space?

-Our Safe Space is not a crisis service but a place where people can find connection, understanding, and support from others who have walked similar paths.
-It is based on a peer-led model, meaning that the people here to support you have personal experience navigating mental health challenges, grief, or emotional struggles.
+Our Safe Space is a place where people can find connection, understanding, and support from others who have walked similar paths.
+It is based on a peer-led model, meaning the people here to support you have personal experience navigating mental health challenges, grief, or emotional struggles.

 This space exists to: